 Certain conditions such as pregnancy, menopause and diabetes can put you at higher risk for a UTI.

 However, there are other forms of treatment alternatives undergoing studies that could be promising for the future of UTI treatments.
-These include immunotherapies and vaccines that prevent UTIs, as well as biologic treatments which work to restore the ability of the body’s immune system to fight off infection.
+These include immunotherapies and vaccines that prevent UTIs, as well as biologic treatments that work to restore the ability of the body’s immune system to fight infection.

 Some women may experience recurrent UTIs or bladder infections (a type of UTI).
 When these infections happen frequently, such as two or more times in a six-month period, your primary care provider may recommend that you see a specialist, such as a urologist or urogynecologist, to determine the underlying cause and whether treatment can help.